andrewbackdev/express-mongoose-js/README.md

 6. Access the API at the default URL: http://localhost:80

+### Postman Collection

+An exported Postman collection is available in the documentation folder.
+You can import this collection into your Postman app to easily interact with the API endpoints.

 ### Notes

 - Make sure you have Docker and Docker Compose installed before proceeding.